 Click to tweet is a wonderful tool that allows readers of your blog to create a tweet then and there.

-What you’re doing through click to tweet is putting the best information from your blog “tweet-ready”.
+What you’re doing through the click to tweet is getting the best information from your blog “tweet-ready”.
 Since the information highlighted is likely to be the best and the catchiest information from your blog, readers are more likely to share your stuff.

 It’s win-win situation here.
 Not only is your content getting shared more, but it is becoming more visible.
 When an anonymous reader shares your content, it will automatically be visible to his or her followers and this could very well have a ripple effect.

 3. Visual Testimonials